 You will have chosen a door which is either modern or traditional and your door handles should follow suit.
 So this will mean that a shaker style wooden door will be best with a traditional style wooden knob or possible a metal decorative handle.
 If you have opted for a more modern style design such as gloss cabinets, you will probably want a long bar handles which comes in chrome.
 These are available in a number of styles from scooped, to barrel or strap handles.

-When choosing your cupboard door handle you should never forget that you will also need handles for your drawers and that these will need to work on a smaller frontage than the cupboards.
-Try to imagine how the handles will look on your drawer fronts and make sure they do not overwhelm the drawer by taking up too much space.
+When choosing furniture for your cupboard doors you should never forget that you will also need handles for your drawers.
+And these will need to work on a smaller frontage than the cupboards.
+Try to imagine how they will look on your drawer fronts.
+Make sure they do not overwhelm the drawer by taking up too much space.

 What is your budget?

-You can buy cupboard door handles which come in a variety of prices starting from as little as £1 or £2 up to as much as £16 or £17.
-The choice is yours and it is worthwhile bearing in mind that an amazing kitchen can be spoiled by adding cheaper hardware.
+You can buy cupboard door handles which come in a variety of prices.
+These start from as little as a couple of pounds up to as much as £16 or £17.
+The choice is yours.
+And it is worthwhile bearing in mind that an amazing kitchen can be spoiled by adding cheaper hardware.
 You don't want to ruin your budget, but you should always buy the best handles you can afford.
 You want to be sure they will last as long as the doors do.

 Despite this it is worth noting that plainer style handles such as knobs and smaller bars can be very reasonably priced and they still offer great value for money.
 They may not be as decorative as some options, but they will still do a great job.